nais/device/device-health-update/README.md

 # Update health status of Nais devices

-Script that will update health status of all Nais devices based on checks from the Kolide.
+Script that will update health status of all Nais devices based on checks from the Kolide API.

 ## Installation